end-initiative/end-initiative/pages/activities.md

 Profitable Days:                None

 By spending time with classmates, you can make them more willing to lend you a hand.
 Whenever you go on a mission that isn't delegated to you by your Hawks, you can ask classmates to come with you for assistance provided they are available.
+You can even see if they can help you study for a subject of exams the day before.

 When you ask a classmate, you need to have at least spent some time with them outside of school for them to consider it, and if you have, then you must succeed in hitting their Friendship DC with you.
 All classmates start at a Friendship DC that is unique to them.
 Normally, it takes 2 instances of spending time with them to decrease a classmates DC by 1.
 However, on the very first roll of these 2 rolls, you may attempt to roll with your Charisma modifier and hit their current Friendship DC to skip the 2nd instance.

 There is no penalty for not making the DC, you will just need another instance of spending time with them.
 You can only have a maximum of 2 classmates accompany your group on a mission.

-It takes time to ask a classmate to join you.
+If you ask a classmate to help you study for an exam the day before the exam, you will recieve a +1d4 bonus to a skill they are proficient in of your choosing to your test roll of that subject.

 Be aware, Classmates are only available on certain times of certain days.
 Learn their schedules to better plan your week.
+You may only hang out with someone once per day.

 ## Crafts and Talents